 The Lewis & Clark Pioneers are hosting their 3rd Annual Free Clinic for girls ages 7-12 to help celebrate the 32nd National Girls and Women in Sports Day.
 The clinic will be held at the Pamplin Sports Center on the Lewis & Clark College campus on Sunday, Feb.
 4 with registration beginning at 10:30 a.m.

-Participants will interact with Pioneers student-athletes and coaches and learn new skills in tennis, soccer, volleyball and basketball.
-Lewis & Clark's head strength and conditioning coach Angela Dendas will also coach a strength and conditioning session.
+Participants will interact with Pioneers student-athletes and coaches and learn new skills in tennis, soccer, volleyball, track and field and basketball.

 The Lewis & Clark Pioneers own 42 conference championships in women's sports, including the 2016 Northwest Conference title in women's tennis.